-- 1) Regarding to the claims reserve for reported but not paid, it should be estimated based on actual situation by each case. - 2) Regarding to the claims reserve for IBNR, it should be estimated based on the experience of claim loss development of each type insurance by actuary methodology.

-(iv) Premium deficiency reserve
+- 1) Regarding to the claims reserve for reported but not paid, it should be estimated based on actual situation by each case. - 2) Regarding to the claims reserve for IBNR, it should be estimated based on the experience of claim loss development of each type insurance by actuary methodology. - (iv) Premium deficiency reserve - 1) Premium deficiency reserve and ceded premium deficiency reserve